 We have always shared our travel dreams and adventures with others.
 Early on, travel magazines, brochures, home movie projectors and Polaroids were the media of choice.
 Now, the game has gone digital, but the themes are largely the same: “I love to travel.
 Where should I go?
 What should I do?
 What should I see?”

-Travel appears to be one of the six most discussed topics on social media.
+Travel appears to be one of the most described topics on social media.
 If social media is where the people are—it is—and if people love to talk about travel—they do—then it makes sense for travel companies to creatively market on social media platforms.
 High profile travel companies have not been reluctant to join the fray.
 Yet, it’s hard for any of us, large or small, to measure our success.
 Right now, most measures of ROI are intuition rather than math.
 We are all still seeking the appropriate “how to’s.”

 Do social media marketing well and you generate thousands, even hundreds of thousands of enthusiastic followers, evangelists for your cause.
 Do it poorly and you spend a lot of money and time only to convince yourself social media marketing doesn’t work.